Microsoft and unions: Canada

 Montreal studio of Bethesda Game Studios was certified on August 13, 2024, with support of Communications Workers of America Canada.
 This follows the recent unionization of QA testers at ZeniMax, its parent company in the United States.

+Czechia

+The Microsoft branch of ICT Union went public in June 2024 and signed their collective agreement with Microsoft Czechia in August 2026.
+It covers 1,300 workers, the first such agreement at Microsoft Czechia.
+Negotiated improvements include improved communication guidelines, higher severance packages and pension contributions.

+The ICT Union (ICT Odbory) is affiliated to OS PPP (Odborový svaz pracovníků peněžnictví a pojišťovnictví), part of the ČMKOS national federation.

 Germany

 Microsoft Germany has 2,700 employees and 6 offices across Germany as of 2014.
 Employees are represented by local works councils and a central works council since 1998.

 Romania

 Microsoft Romania employees formed a union in early 2024.
 Almost a year later, in January 2025, Microsoft Romania signed a collective agreement with SLTC (Sindicatul Liber din Telecomunicații), a trade union affiliate of ANTIC (Alianta Sindicatelor din Tehnologia Informatiilor si Comunicatii).
 The collective agreement covers 1,500 workers.